 \section{Abstract}

-The generalization of power domination, $k$-power domination, is a graph parameter denoted $\gamma_p^k$.
-The study of power domination was introduced to study electric power grids.
-Chang and Roussel introduced $k$-power domination in hypergraphs and conjectured the upper bound for the $k$-power domination number for $r$-uniform hypergraphs on $n$ vertices was $\frac{n}{r+k}$.
-This upper bound was shown to be true for simple graphs ($r=2$) and it was further conjectured that only a family of hypergraphs, known as the squid hypergraphs attained this upper bound.
+Generalizing work on graphs, Chang and Roussel introduced $k$-power domination in hypergraphs and conjectured the upper bound for the $k$-power domination number for $r$-uniform hypergraphs on $n$ vertices was $\frac{n}{r+k}$.
+This upper bound was shown to be true for simple graphs ($r=2$) and it was further conjectured that only a family of hypergraphs, known as the squid hypergraphs, attained this upper bound.
 In this paper, the conjecture is proven to hold for hypergraphs with $r=3$ or $4$; but is shown to be false, by a counterexample, for $r\geq 7$.
-A new upper bound is also proven for $r\geq 3$.
+Furthermore, we show that the squid hypergraphs are not the only hypergraphs that attain the original upper bound.
+Finally, a new upper bound is proven for $r\geq 3$.